-This is the difference between the inventory calculated by the LIFO method and the inventory calculated by the method other than LIFO.
-Companies sometimes use a different type of inventory valuation method for different stocks.
+This is the difference between the inventory calculated by the LIFO method and the inventory calculated by a method other than LIFO.
+Companies sometimes use different types of inventory valuation methods for different stocks.
 The major use of LIFO is for reporting.
 Hence, there is always a difference between the actual inventory value and inventory calculated by the LIFO method, which is known as the LIFO reserve.

 Benefits of LIFO Liquidation to Companies

 LIFO inventory valuation method is beneficial for companies as: